padok-team/Padok-Stack/terraform/README.md

  - Terraform plan when the cluster is already there: **Not that good**
     - The module want to create new object even if they already exist
     - Why ?
+ - Terraform import when the .tfstate file was lost or corrupted: **KO** Error message: "Error: Provider "kubernetes" depends on non-var "local.cluster_endpoint".
+Providers for import can currently only depend on variables or must be hardcoded.
+You can stop import fro m loading configurations by specifying `-config=""`."

 Test on the buckets config:
  - Create 2 buckets: **OK**
  - Terraform plan when the cluster is already there: **OK**
     - Updated in case of minor changes
     - Unchanged when there are no changes to apply
+ - Terraform import when the .tfstate file was lost or corrupted: **OK**
+    - The "force_destroy" field is not imported though
+    - However it seems to be without impact on instances,
+    - and doesn't trigger a re-creation on later plan / apply
+ - Terraform import when the .tfstate file is OK: **OK**
+    - Terraform detect the resource already exist

 Test on the database:
  - Deploy a PostgreSQL database: **OK**